enableiot/iotkit-agent/README.md

  4. If it was local installation these folders and files are stored locally in config/ certs/ and data/ folders.
  5. Upgrade iotkit-agent using npm npm install --global iotkit-agent
- 6. New iotkit-agents use three configuration files:
+ 6. Iotkit-agents from v.1.6.0 use three configuration files:

   * global.json - contains default settings
   * device.json - contains device settings such as device_token, account_id, sensor_list.
   * user.js - (optional) allowing user to override any setting in global - like in example file.

+  If you upgrade from previous versions:

  7. Replace information from old token.json, sensor-list.json and config.json to device.json.
  8. Use user.js example file to create your own settings, such as proxy, default_connector etc.
  9. Use set-data-directory to provide location of your device.json and user.js